Boeing Stock Forecast – Where Is Boeing Stock Headed?

 During 2020, businesses were artificially separated into “winners” and “losers” based on their industry.
 For example, Amazon (Nasdaq: AMZN) helps deliver essential goods in a contactless way that complied with lockdown regulations.

 And with a 70% surge in its stock price during 2020, Amazon was definitely a coronavirus winner.
 On the other hand, Boeing mainly manufactures and sells aircraft.
 Since traveling was heavily restricted in 2020, Boeing stock was one of the biggest coronavirus losers.
 It was down about 36% in 2020.

 In total, Boeing lost an amazing $11.87 billion during 2020.
 This was almost a direct inverse of 2018, when the company posted a total profit of $10.46 billion.
-However, while Boeing is down big, does that mean it’s out completely?
+However, while the company is down big, does that mean Boeing stock forecast is downhill completely?

 Resurgence of Post-Pandemic Travel